Skip to Content

 Uber and Lyft both classify their drivers as independent contractors, not employees.
 This is important, as it allows these rideshare companies to argue that they are not liable for their drivers’ conduct because they are not subject to respondeat superior rules and other employer liability laws.

-As such, it is critical that you work with an attorney who is not only well-versed in Georgia personal injury laws but also has an in-depth understanding of how rideshare accident claims work.
+As such, it is critical that you work with a Gainesville rideshare accident lawyer who is not only well-versed in Georgia personal injury laws but also has an in-depth understanding of how rideshare accident claims work.

-Put Over 150 Years of Combined Experience on Your Side
+Put 150+ Years of Combined Experience on Your Side

 When you’ve been injured due to someone else’s negligence, you need a dedicated legal team fighting for your recovery.
 At Hasty Pope, LLP, our Gainesville Uber and Lyft accident lawyers handle every detail, from notifying the rideshare company to negotiating with insurers or taking the case to court, so you can focus on healing.